felixgeelhaar/fortify-ts/SECURITY.md

 - Always set timeouts on external calls
 - Use appropriate timeout values for your SLAs
 - Handle timeout errors gracefully

+### External Storage

+- When using external storage adapters (Redis, etc.), ensure connections are properly secured
+- Use TLS for storage connections in production
+- Validate data retrieved from external storage

+### Logging

+- Be mindful of what data you log
+- The library's `toJSON()` methods exclude sensitive data by default
+- Don't expose internal error details to end users

 ### Input Validation